A Riemannian geometric approach for timelike and null spacetime geodesics: The generalized Jacobi metric

-Using the equation \eqref{jacobim} we proceed to calculate the Jacobi metric for stationary axi-symetric spacetimes.
-In particular, we will deduce, using the Jacobi metric formalism, the geodesic equations for the Kerr metric, showing that the geodesic structure of the original metric is inherited to the Jacobi metric.
+Using the equation \eqref{jacobim2} we proceed to calculate the generalized Jacobi metric for stationary axisymmetric spacetimes\footnote{We focus in the particular case when the surfaces generated by the Killing vectors admit orthogonal surfaces, this property is known as orthogonal transitivity.
+For stationary axisymmetry spacetimes both Killing vectors conmmute.
+Stationary axisymmetric spacetimes on which the orthogonal property is not satisfied are very rare.}.
+We have to take into account more terms in the conformal factor.
+In particular, we will deduce the geodesic equations for the Kerr metric, showing that the geodesic structure of the original metric is inherited by the generalized Jacobi metric.
+We will also discuss the stability of of circular geodesics.\\